-- 3.1 This policy applies to all employees, councillors and volunteers working on behalf of Carn Brea Parish Council and Members of Carn Brea Parish Council. - 3.2 Volunteers would not normally be expected to work alone. - 3.3 This policy is to be used in conjunction with the Council's Risk Management Policy, Risk Assessments, Health & Safety Policy, Health & Safety Handbook, Equal Opportunities Policy, Complaints Policy and Grievance Policy. - 3.4 The Health & Safety and Finance Committee will review this policy and procedures in place at least annually to ensure its implementation and to ensure that it is relevant to working practice.
+- 3.1 This policy applies to all employees, Councillors and volunteers working on behalf of Carn Brea Parish Council. - 3.2 Volunteers would not normally be expected to work alone. - 3.3 This policy is to be used in conjunction with the Council's Risk Management Policy, Risk Assessments, Health & Safety Policy, Health & Safety Handbook, Equal Opportunities Policy, Complaints Policy and Grievance Policy. - 3.4 The Staffing Committee will review this policy and procedures in place at least annually to ensure its implementation and to ensure that it is relevant to working practice.